remy-abergel/linear-superres/c/README.md

 "kernel" (`KNL`), "Input/Output" (`I/O`), or "Command Line Interface" (`CLI`):

-+ `KNL` : those files contain all the core routines of the software, they are not interactive and do not contain any main function.
++ `KNL` : those files contain all the core routines of the package, they are not interactive and do not contain any main function.

 + `I/O` : those files provide routines for handling the